aguerrera/Garoozis/README.md

 	  layout: "post"     /* name of Razor template to use.
 For instance, this would use a template _layouts/post.cshtml */ }

     HERE Is where I would start typing the content of my Page!

+Once you have your folder structured properly, you are ready to go.
+You will need to set up a config.js file (see the sample app.js file).
+Then you can set up Build.fsx, Publish.fsx, and Dev.fsx files.
+See the www.guerrera.org repository for examples.
+You can then right click on these files to run via F# Interactive, or you can go to the command line and type:
+	> fsi dev.fsx  // to start a server at http://localhost:8088
+                   // you can then browse to this as you write your content in markdown or update your
+				   // Razor templates
+	> fsi build.fsx   // to build
+	> fsi publish.fsix  // to publish to s3

 Some Notes:
 -----------